lucasotanez/cpp-encrypt/README.md

 ### 1. Download all files in "library" folder.

-### 2. Read all documentation and code comments for clarification if needed. \n IMPORTANT: This version only supports character arrays.
+### 2. Read all documentation and code comments for clarification if needed.
+This version only supports character arrays.

 ### 3. To compile your code, make sure to include the cpp library file:
 ```